FS Class E.621

 The FS Class E.621 was a class of five electric locomotives of the Italian State Railways (FS).
 They were rebuilt in 1947 from FS Class E.620, which was originally built in 1925.
 The main change was conversion from 650 V DC third rail to 3,000 V DC overhead line power supply.

-Overview
+The E.620 were articulated in two obviously separate sections, each with their own frames and bodywork.
+The cab was on one section giving something of a 'steeplecab' appearance and there was no body section spanning the articulated join.
+The rebuilt E.621 were very similar, although the bodywork was reworked or replaced.
+The cab now carried the single diamond pantograph and the two windows in each side were replaced by a single window.
+The prominent air brake reservoir cylinders were relocated from the cab roof to internally.
+The electrical equipment covers were now wider and higher.
+The increased amount of equipment on board required more air cooling, now through mesh grilles on the sides of the covers.
+Originally there had been external walkways, with railings, outboard of the equipment covers but there was no longer enough width for these and the only handrails were for the steps to the cab.
+A second set of cab steps was added for the other end of the cab.

+Electrical conversion

 The locomotives were built in 1925 by the Officine Meccaniche Reggiane, reusing electrical parts from withdrawn railcars.
 There were two 3-axle bogies and six traction motors, giving a maximum speed of 85 km/h.
 The motors were nose-suspended and geared to the axles.